 GOP Rep. Jim Jordan praised in Ohio for blocking health bill

-URBANA, Ohio - Back home in Ohio, U.S. Rep. Jim Jordan's leading role in the House Republican rebellion against a GOP bill to replace Barack Obama's Affordable Care Act is viewed largely as a vote for the average Joe."
+Back home in Ohio, U.S. Rep. Jim Jordan's leading role in the House Republican rebellion against a GOP bill to replace Barack Obama's Affordable Care Act is viewed largely as a vote for the average Joe.
+"I'm really happy with his decision because there's so many Americans going without health care due to the Obamacare, it needs to be revamped," said 31-year-old Social Security recipient David Ball as he sat in the heart of Jordan's district Monday.

 Add your comments below